wxwern/cs2103t-tp/docs/UserGuide.md

   Welcome to the **Jobby** User Guide!

-  **Jobby** is a **desktop app designed for Computer Science students looking for a systematic way to manage job applications and networking contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+  **Jobby** is a **desktop app designed for Computer Science students looking for a systematic way to manage their job applications and networking contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 Jobby can help you manage tracking your job applications and contacts in a more streamlined fashion.
 If you can type fast, Jobby can get your contact management tasks done faster than traditional GUI apps.

 ### Purpose of this guide